Why Rolex Doesn’t Need a One-Year Product Cycle

 Green Ceramic Dial White Gold GMT-Master II

-Each spring, Rolex introduces novelties that keep the catalog moving: metal and dial variations that find new buyers, bracelet options that change how a watch wears, etc. These updates keep Rolex in the conversation and speak to different segments without reengineering the core product.
+Each spring, Rolex introduces novelties that keep the catalog moving: metal and dial variations that find new buyers, bracelet options that change how a watch wears, etc. These updates keep Rolex in the conversation during release season and speak to different segments without reengineering the core product.
 A new dial on the OP may be the nudge for a first-time buyer.
-A different bezel insert on the GMT-Master II can (and will) elicit reactions amongst long-time collectors.
-None of that resets the platform.
+A different bezel insert on the GMT-Master II can (and will) elicit reactions amongst collectors old and new.
+None of that is a generational product cycle.
 A Submariner with a green bezel is still the Submariner that debuted in 41 mm in 2020.

 Why Real Innovation Takes Years